Records

 Value

 Identifies the hostname that will be mapped to the hostname identified by the Name option.
-Please append a period to this domain.
-If this domain does not end with a period, then the current zone's name will be appended to it.

 A CNAME record must point to a hostname.
 It should not point to another CNAME record.